Average cost per treatment day of non-admitted care provided by mental health services

 Commentary

-The costs of providing support and treatment within a community setting are generally more expensive as additional effort, attention and resourcing may be needed to ensuring standards and models of care and support for mental health cases are maintained outside of a hospital environment, and this can impact on a hospital’s ability to operate efficiently.
-However, as it is more beneficial for the individual receiving the care to do so in a community setting, this may be preferrable to any considerations with regard to efficiency.
+EMHS has maintained a consistent level of efficiency and performance across the four years, despite the costs of providing support and treatment within a community setting being generally more expensive as additional effort, attention and resourcing may be needed to ensuring standards and models of care and support for mental health cases are maintained outside of a hospital environment.

 Data source: OBM allocation application; Oracle 11i financial system; Mental Health Information Data Collection